MultiW/imu-analysis/README.md

 # IMU Data Analysis

 An application for IMU sensor data analysis.
+This is the algorithm portion of my capstone team project that I developed.
+It is currently in development to further improve the algorithm performance and the code structure.

 ## Context